thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

     released_at: 1994-10-14T00:00:00.000Z,
     score: '8.9' } ]
 ```

+## Why is Knex.js useful?

+It helps to avoid bugs in SQL statements, and prevents against certain kinds of security vulnerabilities.
+In theory, it also allows you to switch databases without changing all of your code to query data.
+Knex provides an interface to a handful of different relational databases other than PostgreSQL, such as MySQL, Oracle, sqlite, and others.

+## Something

 This should look pretty familiar, as it's the same database we used
 earlier this week when we started to explore PostgreSQL.
 We're going to